wisniewskikr/rep_cq5/Cq5-helloWorld-example-validation/Readme.txt

-CQ5 AND HELLO WORLD EXAMPLE (WITH VALIDATION)
+CQ5 AND HELLO WORLD (HTML TAG "FORM" WITH VALIDATION)